Mothers of the Movement

-Mothers of the Movement is a group of women whose African American children have been killed by police officers or by gun violence.
-Members of the group have appeared on various television shows, at award ceremonies, and political events to share their experiences losing a son or daughter to police violence and advocate for political change.
+Mothers of the Movement is an activism group, created by a number of women whose African American children have been killed by police officers or by gun violence.
+Members of the group have appeared on various television shows, news broadcasts and segments, at award ceremonies, and political events to share their experiences losing a son or daughter to police violence and advocate for political change, stricter gun laws and more police regulation.

-The Mothers of the Movement started as a result of the 2013 acquittal of George Zimmerman after he fatally shot and killed teenager Trayvon Martin.
-The women have attended many conventions to spread awareness of the crisis that is police brutality in the United States.
-They are using their grief to rally involvement in communities and highlight the injustice they have endured with the loss of their children's lives.
+The Mothers of the Movement movement started as a result of the 2013 acquittal of George Zimmerman after he fatally shot and killed teenager Trayvon Martin.
+The women have attended many conventions to spread awareness of the police brutality crisis in the United States.
+The members of the movement use their grief to rally more people around their cause and increase involvement in their movement.
+They also highlight the injustice they have endured with the loss of their son or daughter's life.
 They also talk about life after loss, the five stages of grief (denial, anger, bargaining, depression, and acceptance), and how to move forward after a traumatic event.

 Political activism

 2016 Democratic National Convention

-Seven women from the group—Gwen Carr, mother of Eric Garner; Sybrina Fulton, mother of Trayvon Martin; Maria Hamilton, mother of Dontre Hamilton; Lucy McBath, Future U.S. Representative and mother of Jordan Davis; Lezley McSpadden, mother of Michael Brown, Cleopatra Pendleton-Cowley, mother of Hadiya Pendleton; and Geneva Reed-Veal, mother of Sandra Bland—spoke in support of Clinton's candidacy for president during the July 2016 Democratic National Convention in Philadelphia.
+Seven women from the group—Gwen Carr, mother of Eric Garner; Sybrina Fulton, mother of Trayvon Martin; Maria Hamilton, mother of Dontre Hamilton; Lucy McBath, mother of Jordan Davis (and future U.S. Representative); Lezley McSpadden, mother of Michael Brown, Cleopatra Pendleton-Cowley, mother of Hadiya Pendleton; and Geneva Reed-Veal, mother of Sandra Bland—spoke in support of Clinton's candidacy for president during the July 2016 Democratic National Convention in Philadelphia.
 Clinton had reached out privately the previous November to meet with the women.
 The Mothers of the Movement subsequently joined Clinton on the campaign trail to support her candidacy and advocate for an end to these killings.

 Samaria Rice, the mother of Tamir Rice, did not join the other mothers in their endorsement of Hillary Clinton.
 She did not see an acceptable level of commitment against police brutality from any of the candidates and therefore withheld her endorsement.
 She did support the other mothers, saying in an interview with Fusion, "I hope they going to hold her accountable for whatever discussions they had behind closed doors."

-The Mothers of the Movement have been criticized for being used by the Clinton campaign, but members deny this claim.
+The Mothers of the Movement have been criticized for being used by the Clinton campaign, but members of the movement continue to deny this claim.